data-integrations/hubspot/docs/Hubspot-batchsink.md

 ### Authorization

-**Authorization method:** Select either Hubspot account API key or private app access token option.
+**Authorization method:** Select either Hubspot account API Key or Private App Access Token option.

 **API Key:** Hubspot account API Key (Deprecated.
-See this [guide](https://developers.hubspot.com/docs/api/migrate-an-api-key-integration-to-a-private-app) for migrating to using a private app access token).
+See this [guide](https://developers.hubspot.com/docs/api/migrate-an-api-key-integration-to-a-private-app) for migrating to using a Private App Access Token).

-**Private app access token:** Private app access token.
-The app should be allowed to write the respective type (selected below) of Hubspot objects.
+**Private App Access Token:** The app should be allowed to write the respective type (selected below) of Hubspot objects.

 ### Properties